-D. Clarke Sugar is an attorney and a member of the Business Practice Group at Axley.
+D. Clarke Sugar is an attorney and a co-chair of the Business Practice Group at Axley.
 His practice focuses on a wide range of business and transactional matters including insolvency proceedings; secured and commercial transactions; mergers and acquisitions; due diligence and regulatory compliance; and commercial real estate transactions.

 Before joining Axley, Mr. Sugar was an associate at Meyers Law Group, P.C. in downtown San Francisco, where he represented debtors, creditors and trustees in a variety of bankruptcy related proceedings, including reorganizations involving commercial developers, agricultural producers, automotive dealerships, restaurant franchisors and technology companies.
 Mr. Sugar also represented a trustee in pursuing multimillion dollar crop reinsurance claims against governmental agencies through ascending levels of administrative and judicial review.